opencord/voltha-openonu-adapter-go/ONU_Upgrade_Notes.md

 The processing of the command can be verified by checking the `IMAGESTATE` in the initial output of the command and then in result of the above given image [status](#image-status-display) command.

-The result of this command in the [list](#images-list-on-the-onu) should be that the desired image is also printed on the active partition and its `IsCommitted` and `IsActive` flags are set to true.
+The result of this command can be verified using the [list](#images-list-on-the-onu) command which should indicate the requested image with `IsCommitted` and `IsActive` flags set to true.

 ## Image activity abort